Efficient and More Accurate Representation of Solution Trajectories in Numerical Optimal Control: Numerical Optimal Control

 as a single metric for a multi-variable problem, or

-for each dynamics equation separately. $\eta \in \mathbb{R}^N$ or $\sigma \in \mathbb{R}^{N \times n}$ are typically referred as the \emph{absolute local error}~\cite{betts2010practical}.
+for each dynamics equation separately. $\eta \in \mathbb{R}^N$ or $\sigma \in \mathbb{R}^{n \times N}$ are typically referred to as the \emph{absolute local error}~\cite{betts2010practical}.
 The operator $\|\cdot\|_{2}$ is the vector 2-norm.
 The integral can be practically estimated by high order quadrature.

-In addition, numerical discretization inevitably leads to possible constraint violations of the trajectories inbetween the collocation points.
+In addition, numerical discretization inevitably leads to possible constraint violations of the trajectories in-between the collocation points.
 For path and box constraints that are expressed semi-explicitly as \eqref{eqn:OCPBolzaPathConstraint}, the \textit{absolute local constraint violation} $\varepsilon_{c_\zeta}(t) \in \mathbb{R}^{n_g}$ may be straight-forwardly estimated by

 Once the distributions of errors are calculated, appropriate modifications can be made to the discretization mesh, to iteratively resolve the problem until the obtained solution fulfills all predefined error tolerances ($\eta_{tol}$ and $\varepsilon_{c_{tol}}$).
 This process is called mesh refinement (MR).
 Common approaches for mesh refinement include adding intervals and/or changing the polynomial order.
 The NLP formulated based on the new mesh is warm started using the previous solution from the coarser mesh.
-This can often lead to significantly faster convergence, thus reducing the overall computation time.
+This can often lead to significantly faster convergence, compared to a fine uniform mesh without MR, thus reducing the overall computation time.

-\subsubsection{Problems associated with direct reconstruction}
+\subsection{Problems associated with direct reconstruction}

 Practical experience has shown that trajectory interpolation in accordance with the discretization scheme is not the best choice.
-In many cases large discretization errors and constraint violations occur inside the intervals inbetween collocation points.
+In many cases large discretization errors and constraint violations occur inside the intervals in-between collocation points.
 Furthermore, if the optimal control trajectory is discontinuous, direct interpolation using polynomials can often result in a Gibbs-like phenomenon, inducing non-physical oscillations in the solution.
+A typical example for this to happen would be in problems with bang-bang control, if the switch happens in-between mesh intervals.